 Meanwhile, Civilis had retreated to the Island.
 He had razed the Batavian capital Nijmegen to the ground, and had destroyed the mole that had once been constructed by Drusus, the stepson of the emperor Augustus, in 13 BCE.
 To understand the importance of this move, we must take a brief look at the topography of the Dutch river area.

-The Rhine enters the Netherlands in the east, and divides itself into three rivers.
-The southern branch is the Waal and passes along Nijmegen; the middle one is the Rhine; and in the north is the IJssel.
-Originally, the IJssel was not a branch of the Rhine, but Drusus had cut a canal and built a large mole to ensure that water flowed into this canal.
-After the construction of the mole, the Rhine was the largest of the three branches.
-Now that Civilis had destroyed the mole, the southern branch, the Waal, became the largest of the three rivers (it still is).
+The Rhine enters the Netherlands in the east, and divides itself into two rivers.
+The southern branch is the Waal and passes along Nijmegen; the northern one is the Rhine.
+Drusus had built a large mole that made the Rhine the largest of these two branches.
+Now that Civilis had destroyed the mole, the southern branch, the Waal, became the largest of the two rivers (it still is).
 Since the Batavians lived between the Waal and the Rhine, his measure had as result that their country had a southern border that was hard to transgress - one of the broadest rivers in Europe.

 A few days later, the Batavians were able to tow away the flagship of the newly built Roman flotilla during a surprise raid, but had to discover that Cerialis was not on board.
 (He spent the night with a woman from Cologne.)
 The ship was sent to the Bructerian prophetess Veleda.